 Liquid K2 is an option

 I carry the exceptional and unique Walkabout Emu Oil in capsules or liquid in my online store.
-Both provide K2 in its raw natural form as well as abundant EPA-DHA.
-It can replace your fish oil and add K2 at the same time.
+Both provide K2 in its raw natural form.

 For kids or adults who don’t take pills, even small caps like my D3 Complete, use the combination of Walkabout Emu Oil liquid (NO other emu oil has K2 but this one) with Vitamin D drops such as this one.
 These can be used daily with food your entire life.
 (Note that testing your Vitamin D annually is a good idea.
 You can get too much D, or not enough.
 Test – don’t guess!).